Do you want to build muscle with kettlebells? Or maybe your goal is to get stronger, burn fat, and be able to maintain a lean physique all year round.

-In other words, this is the proverbial “pump” or “burn”.
+- This is the proverbial “pump” or “burn”.
 It’s about doing specific exercises (usually isolated) that will lead to lactic acid production.

-The best isolated exercises to be done for maximum metabolic stress are:
+Best isolated exercises for metabolic stress

-But metabolic stress can also be done with compound exercises.
+Metabolic stress can also be done with compound exercises.
 This will involve doing more advanced techniques like forced reps, drop sets, heavy negatives, or supersets.

 A study done by Dr.Juha P. Ahtiainen from the University of Jyväskylä in Finland documented the effect of forced reps (reps that involve using a spotter who assists the lifter).

-They revealed that people who used a spotter to help them go beyond what they could lift normally had significantly greater levels of growth hormone, compared to people who lift the regular weight (source).
+- They revealed that people who used a spotter to help them go beyond what they could lift normally had significantly greater levels of growth hormone, compared to people who lift the regular weight (source).

 Drop sets increase time under tension, which is associated with more metabolic stress, and greater fatigue.

 A study done by Dr.Kazuhisa Goto from Tohoku University in Sendai, Japan, documented that just adding a single set of low-intensity resistance exercises at the end of the set can significantly raise the growth hormone response (source).